By: Larry Fish, President

 At GreenSearch®, we meet a number of interesting and successful people in our line of work.
 This most often includes interacting with small to medium size landscape business owners, and in many cases the nature of our assignments gives us an opportunity to observe how they provide leadership to the organization to which they have made an enormous financial and psychological commitment.

-A while back, we had the unique opportunity to be side-by-side with a green industry owner from sun-up to sundown, and we were exhilarated by that experience.
-We observed the owner interact with his crew supervisors at 5:30 a.m. before the first truck left the premises, visited a number of work sites, met many of his vendors, and witnessed him welcoming back his crews to the yard in the late afternoon.
+A while back, we had the unique opportunity to be side-by-side with a green industry owner from sun-up to sundown, and were exhilarated from that experience.
+We observed the owner interact with his crew supervisors at 5:30 a.m. before the first truck left the premises, visited a number of work sites, met many of his vendors, and was present when he welcomed back his crews to the yard in the late afternoon.
 It was raining by then, yet the employees were still engaged and seemingly full of energy.
 There was just something special about this owner regarding how he led and interacted with others that made us invest additional time in reflection after this long day.

 It seemed for a while we had more questions than answers.
 For example: